The Magic Versus Technology War

 - Jack of Shadows takes place on a planet that has a magical night side and a scientific day side.
 At the end of the book the planet begins to rotate, destroying the status quo.

 - Changeling is a pure incarnation of this trope.
 As an alliance defeats an evil sorcerer, they exile his newborn son to another plane (Earth) by exchanging it for an engineer's infant.
 Both end up in the original world as pawns of forces insistent on expressing this trope as thoroughly as possible.
-It's pointed out by several characters that the only problem with technology here is that for the war to happen properly, somebody had to make a Face Heel Turn.
+It's pointed out by several characters that the only problem with technology here is that for the war to happen properly, somebody had to make a Face-Heel Turn.

 - The sequel, Madwand, appears to mostly be about other things, but a dimension traveler does mention that the events of the previous book provided the momentum to shift the world even farther, towards a Lovecraftian realm.
 The conflict there is smaller in scope and plays out entirely in the magic end of the scale.
+There's enough unresolved problems and Sequel Hooks promising further development of the trope and further involvement of technological Earth.
+Sadly, third book was never written.

-- David Weber and Linda Evan's Hells Gate series is a war between people who use technology of around 1910 and "psionics" versus the people who use magic and magitek exclusively.
-Word Of God says the next book (when it eventually comes out) will introduce a third purely technical side.
+- David Weber and Linda Evan's Hell's Gate series is a war between people who use technology of around 1910 and "psionics" versus the people who use magic and magitek exclusively.
+Word of God says the next book (when it eventually comes out) will introduce a third purely technical side.

 - Interworld, by Neil Gaiman and Michael Reaves, takes place in a continuum of parallel universes, with a purely scientific society at one far end and a purely magical counterpart at the other fighting over the totality of existence.